jrunning/github-solarized/README.md

 Usage
 -----
-The easiest way to use these styles are to install one from userstyles.org, which supports most browsers.
+The easiest way to use these styles is to install one from userstyles.org, which supports most browsers.
 Find them here:

 * [GitHub Solarized Dark][3]